 Planet’s smart city vision is to integrate services into neighbourhoods and provide opportunities which enable communities to thrive, inside and outside of the home.
 We believe that everyone wants to feel part of a community that has a heart and soul, where diversity is celebrated, and smart solutions meet the changing needs of residents.

-As stated by our Chief Digital Strategy Officer, Alan Marcus, in his interview on the Smart and Sustainable Cities podcast: “Technology can change outcomes in many profound ways.
+“Technology can change outcomes in many profound ways.
 Smart is not only about technology, it’s about fundamentally changing the way we do things.
 Bringing the power back to the individuals and allowing them to drive that change.
 Smart isn’t just because you’re Wi-Fi connected or you have 5G.
 Smart means the way that I live and operate my life is in a much more effective way.”